FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 * Avoid complex JSON structures when an alternative columnar structure is possible.
 * Avoid creating a technical barrier for parsing and processing any FOCUS data value.
 * FOCUS should include all data necessary as the system of record for cost and usage data and scenarios that require this dataset.
-* Minimize the need for expensive joins at scale for non-technical personas and avoid duplicating data for scenarios that require engineering support where complex joins are more feasible (e.g., forecasting).
+* Minimize the need for expensive joins at scale for non-technical personas while also avoiding the duplication of data for scenarios that require engineering support where complex joins are more feasible (e.g., forecasting).

 ### Consistency helps with clarity